 I still live the life of the indefinite traveler — but my methods have changed somewhat over the years.
 Not every trip has been documented here, but I try to find the time to write down the majority of my experiences, and the tales I hear from others along the way.

 The information found on this site can usually be separated into two categories: The Amazon, and Hitchhiking.
 Several of the drop-down menus are divided as such.

-Find recent stories in the sidebar to the right, or scrutinize the Archives.
+Find recent stories directly below this text, or scrutinize the Archives.

 Enjoy the stories, and please, leave comments about what you think.